zhaocai/alfred2-top-workflow/README.md

 # Alfred 2 Top Process Workflow

-Alfred 2 Workflow to List/Kill Top Processes by Memory/Cpu Usage
+Alfred 2 Workflow to List/Kill Top Processes by Memory/Cpu Usage.
+The initial motive is to avoid frequent visits to the Activity Monitor when the fan goes loud.

 ## Usage